Youth need support.

 Across our state and nation, we know that children and teens are struggling with stress and mental health concerns.
 High rates of youth suicide, homelessness, poverty, and food insecurity, coupled with low access to mental health services, puts our youth in dire need of support.

-At the Boys & Girls Clubs of Portland Metro, we not only provide supportive programming for academics, healthy lives, and career readiness, but we focus all of our services on social emotional wellness, mental health, basic needs supports.
+At the Boys & Girls Clubs of Portland Metro, we don’t just provide supportive programming for academics, healthy lives, and career readiness.
+We also have dedicated Youth and Family Services staff at each Club, who support young people’s social emotional wellness, mental health, and other basic needs.
 A commitment to equity and trauma-informed care underlies all our efforts.

 In order for youth to reach their full potential, they need our full support, which is why the Boys & Girls Clubs of Portland Metro is committed to: